batuhansimsar/IonCLI/README.md

 # IonCLI ⚡

-**IonCLI** is a minimal CLI tool for scaffolding .NET WebAPI solutions following Clean Architecture principles.
+**IonCLI** is a minimal CLI tool for scaffolding .NET 8/9 WebAPI solutions following Clean Architecture principles.

+> **Note:** This tool generates a **template structure only**.
+You configure your own database, authentication, Docker, and other infrastructure.

 ## 📦 Installation